 - Give everyone a chance to speak once before beginning a dialogue or conversation.

 - Use a presence keeper (bell) to call us to recollection at regular intervals and if we lose our focus or presence.

 - Use “I” statements and speak thoughtfully and honestly from your experience.
-For example: Before speaking to others, ask yourself: Is what I am going to say necessary, truthful, and kind?
+For example, before speaking to others, ask yourself, is what I will say necessary, truthful, and kind?

-- “When I see/hear…. (describe your observation, without judgment or evaluation),
+- “When I see/hear… (describe your observation, without judgment or evaluation),

-- I feel…. (describe the feeling that arises in you following what you observe),
+- I feel… (describe the feeling that arises in you following what you observe),

 - Because I need… (describe what human need you have, that is either met or unmet).

-- Would you be willing to… (make a request of the other or the group)?”When appropriate, Facilitator/Convener:
+- Would you be willing to… (make a request of the other or the group)?”

 - Holds quality of space and responsibility for guidelines.